 How to start your smart home installation business

-Home Automation is one of the fastest growing industries in the United States.
-It is estimated that the home automation market will grow to $5.5 billion this year alone.
-With more homeowners looking to purchase or build a smart home, there’s no wonder why hundreds of companies have already partnered with Loxone to help build their businesses.
+Home Automation is one of the fastest growing industries in the United States – growing billions of dollars by the year.
+With more homeowners looking to purchase or build a smart home, there’s no wonder why hundreds of companies are expanding their skill set to the next level with true automation.

-In order be be successful at anything you need a system that is structured and organized.
-The best part about Loxone is that we bring a whole home solution with over 150+ integrated products – a reliable, future-proof foundation for your smart home business.
+You need a system that is structured and organized.
+The best part about Loxone is that we bring a whole home solution with 150+ integrated products – a reliable, future-proof foundation for your smart home business.
 With other smart home solutions you are constantly adding complexity with different products from different companies that take the “smart” away from a smart solution when all put together.
 With Loxone you have everything you need in one solution, including the professional backing and support of your manufacturer.
 A partner that supports you – from the initial planning to the implementation and beyond project completion – is crucial to your company’s growth.

 2. Training and certifications